vedcode21/ZOMATO-LANDING-PAGE/README.md

-THIS IS ZOMATO LANDING PAGE
+# This is my zomato landing page clone

+## Done with first commit.

-Setup created here for our application
+## Set Up created here for our appln